William S. Hart: Career eclipse

-After Tumbleweeds, Hart retired to his Newhall, California, ranch home, "La Loma de los Vientos", which was designed by architect Arthur R. Kelly.
-In 1939 he appeared in his only sound film, a spoken prologue for a reissue of Tumbleweeds.
+Plans fell through for Hart's talking westerns, and it wasn't until 1939 that William S. Hart appeared in his only sound film, a spoken prologue for a reissue of Tumbleweeds.
 In this segment, filmed at his ranch, the 74-year-old Hart reflected on the Old West and fondly recalled his silent movie heyday.
 The speech turned out to be his farewell to the screen.
+Astor Pictures released the film to tremendous response and Hart appeared in person, for the first time in 15 years, at the Hollywood premiere.
 Most prints and video versions of Tumbleweeds circulating today include the speech.